thomashenson/top-formatter/README.md

 ## Python Top Formatter

-Simple Python script to output the result of the Linux top command to a file of desired type to the current directory.
-Specifically .txt, .json or .html.
+Python script to output the result of the Linux top command to a file of desired type in the current directory.

+Supported formats:
+- "txt"
+- "csv"
+- "json" (WIP)

 Any other file extension is invalid.
 Improvements in progress for additional file types and better formatting.

 ### Usage